hiveot/hub/runtime/authn/README.md

 ## Usage

-This service is included with the hub core.
+This service is part of the hub runtime.

-To function as intended, the service must store a CA certificate, server certificate and password file on the filesystem.
-The default path are the hiveot 'certs' directory for the certificate and hiveot 'stores/auth' directory for the profile and password storage.
-Location of files can be changed in the hub.yaml config.
+To function as intended, the service must have access to the filesystem to store passwords and service authentication keys.
+The default path are the hiveot 'certs' directory for the certificate and hiveot 'stores/authn' directory for the profile and password storage.
+Location of files can be changed in the runtime.yaml config.